garden-io/garden/docs/basics/ephemeral-clusters.md

 The CLI will automatically provision an ephemeral Kubernetes cluster for your project and deploy your application to it.

-## Usage quota and managing clusters

-The ephemeral Kubernetes clusters are provided for free to all users.
-The ephemeral clusters are designed for short-term use and allow you to run and test your applications on Kubernetes.

-Each user is granted a maximum of **20 hours per month** of ephemeral cluster usage where each cluster has a maximum lifetime of **4 hours**.
-After this period, the cluster is automatically destroyed.

-If you need to destroy the cluster before its maximum lifetime of 4 hours expires, you can do so by visiting [Garden Cloud](https://app.garden.io) and selecting the option to destroy the ephemeral cluster from there.
-This allows you to release resources and terminate the cluster when it's no longer needed.

 ## Ingresses

 Ephemeral Kubernetes Clusters fully support ingresses and each cluster is assigned its own unique default hostname dynamically when created.

 The ingress URLs are not publicly accessible and require authentication via GitHub.
-To preview an ingress URL, you must authenticate with GitHub and authorize the "Garden Ephemeral Environment Previews" app.
+To preview an ingress URL, you need to authenticate with GitHub and authorize the "Garden Ephemeral Environment Previews" app.

+The first time you attempt to preview an ingress URL, you will be automatically redirected to GitHub for authorization of the "Garden Ephemeral Environment Previews" app.
+This is a one-time step, and subsequent ingress previews won't require reauthorization, ensuring a seamless experience as long as you remain logged into GitHub.

 > [!NOTE]
 > Ingress URLs can only be previewed by the user who was logged in to Garden Cloud when a deployment was done using the ephemeral-kubernetes provider.